nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 A formula can be stated for operating according to this third rule.
 It will guide you in a general way.
 According to the second rule, we had to say: The whole book is about so and so and such and such.
 That done, we might obey the third rule by proceeding as follows: (1) The author accomplished this plan in five major parts, of which the first part is about so and so, the second part is about such and such, the third part is about this, the fourth part about that, and the fifth part about still another thing.
 (2) The first of these major parts is divided into three sections, of which the first considers X, the second considers Y, and the third considers Z. (3) In the first section of the first part, the author makes four points, of which the first is A, the second

 Be careful in how far you go into this.
-Depending on what want from the book, you might stop at a rough mental outline to a deep breakdown that goes down several levels.
+Depending on what you want from the book, you might stop at a rough mental outline to a deep breakdown that goes down several levels.
 This could be abused to end being longer than the book.
 A good rule always describes the ideal performance.
 But a person can be skilled in an art without being the ideal artist.
 If you've got what you wanted from the breakdown, stop.
+Getting to the main arguments might be good enough.

 Your outlines will probably not match the author's chapter divisions.
 He did it in order to write the book.
 You're doing it in order to read the book.
 Even if yours is not as good as his.
 But do use his titles, headings and subheadings as guides.